joseguera/quiz-app/README.md

 ###Let's find out how much do you know about the beautiful game.

+##Each question you answer correctly will earn you a GOAL!!!

 ###Kick the ball to start
 1. the start button will be a pixelated (pix) soccer ball
 2. the curson will be a pix soccer shoe